resema/Notepad/_posts/2017-12-19-autonomous-flight-nonlinear-control-and-swarms.md

 From the earlier posts we saw that we always granted that the movement of the robot is in linear boundaries.
 But now, we want to extend this assumption and take also high positions and attitude changes into our calculation.

 #### Trajectory Planning
+Trajectory planning helps us to plan complex paths in the planar space (projected into it) and then project it back to the 3-D space.

 #### Differential Flatness
-All state variables and the inputs can be written as smooth functions of **flat ouputs** and their derivatives.
+All state variables and the inputs can be written as smooth functions of **flat outputs** and their derivatives.

 ![differentialFlatness.png]({{site.baseurl}}/images/posts/AerialRobotics_NonlinearControl/differentialFlatness.png)